-- i. investors whose underlying investors may otherwise be charged with duplicate fees, including but not limited to fund-of-funds (which may be managed by the Manager or its Connected Persons) or repackaging notes; and - ii. current employees of the Manager or its affiliates at the time of subscription who submit dealing orders directly without going through any distribution channels.
+- (i) investors who were charged with duplicate fees, including but not limited to investors investing through fund-of-funds or repackaging notes; and - (ii) current employees of the Manager or its affiliates who submit dealing orders directly without going through any distribution channels.

-The Manager will determine a person's eligibility to subscribe for Class S Shares and will have the absolute discretion to decline any subscription application for Class S Shares as it sees fit.
+The Manager will determine a person's eligibility to subscribe for Class S Units and will have the absolute discretion to accept or decline any subscription application for Class S Units as it sees fit.